herrera-ignacio/architect-handbook/design-patterns/domain-logic/table-module/README.md

 You have to trade off *Domain Model*'s ability to handle complex logic against *Table Module*'s easier integration with the underlying table-oriented data structures.

-> In Microsfot COM designs (and .NET), the *Record Set* is the primary repository of data in an application.
-Record sets can e passed to the UI, where data-aware widgets display information.
+> In Microsoft COM designs (and .NET), the *Record Set* is the primary repository of data in an application.
+Record sets can be passed to the UI, where data-aware widgets display information.